-In order for us to expect a different action of the agents every time whenever the agents come across an identical situation, any neural network with a set of fixed synaptic weight values never will do.
+What will be necessary in order for us to be able to expect a different action of the agents every time whenever the agents come across an identical situation?
+Any neural network with a set of fixed synaptic weight values would never behave in that way.
 So, why don't we try to make an agent learn during its action?
-In other words, by modifying those synaptic weights during its action.
+In other words, let's make it by modifying those synaptic weights while the agent acts.

-Floreano et al. (2000) reported their interesting experiment in which the authors controlled mobile robots by a neural network so that the robots navigate properly by modifying synaptic weights of the neural network during navigation.
-The modification was based on a set of four Hebbian-like rules with each of the rules specified by a number of parameters.
+Floreano et al. (2000) reported their interesting experiment in which their mobile robot, who is controlled its movement by a neural network, navigates properly in the given environment by modifying the synaptic weights of its own neural network during navigation.
+The modification was based on a set of four Hebbian and Hebbian-like rules with each of the rules being specified by a number of parameters.
 Each of the connection weights determines which rule with which parameters to modify itself during its navigation.
-Starting with a random configuration of the weights, a population search eventually converges an optimized configuration.
+Starting with a random configuration of the weights, a population search eventually converges an optimal configuration.
 Later, Stanley (2003) united these four rules into one equation with two parameters.
 Recently, Durr (2008) proposed a more general equation of learning, to which we will go back later a little more in detail.

-The experiments above were made using McCulloch & Pitts neurons with a sigmoid function, that is, neurons take continuous value of state.
+The experiments above were made using McCulloch & Pitts neurons with a sigmoid function, that is, states of neurons are represented by continuous values.

-Then Floreano (2006) performed a similar experiment using spiking neurons.
-The implementation was somewhat cleverly tricky as follows.
-He exploited a fully connected neurons of Spike Response Model7 with sensory neurons.
-The network consists of excitatory and inhibitory neurons with outgoing synaptic weight all being either 1 or -1 depending on it pre-synaptic neuron.
-Then a genetic algorithm determined just which connections to be pruned.
-It worked amazingly well.
+Later Floreano (2006) performed a similar experiment using spiking neurons.
+The implementation was somehow cleverly tricky as follows.
+He exploited a fully connected neurons of spike response model8 with additional sensory neurons.
+The network consists of excitatory and inhibitory neurons with outgoing synaptic weight all being either 1 or -1 depending on its pre-synaptic neuron, i.e., excitatory or inhibitory, which is genetically pre-specified.
+Then a genetic algorithm determines just which connections to be pruned.
+Though it worked amazingly well, it was not an implementation of modifying weight during action.

-Or, as Di Paolo (2002) suggested, we can apply above mentioned more general learning rule proposed by Durr (2002) to apply to a spiking neuron network as:
+Now we want to modify weights of spiking neural network during a run.
+One possible option for that is, as Di Paolo (2002) suggested, an application of above mentioned more general learning rule proposed by Durr (2002) to a spiking neuron network using the equation:

-$$\dot{w}{ij} = \eta{ij} (A{ij}^0 + A{ij}^1 z_i + A{ij}^2 z_j + A{ij}^3 z_i z_j),$$ where η{ij} is learning ratio and z_i is firing rates of neuron i .
+$$\dot{w}{ij} = \eta{ij}(A{ij}^0 + A{ij}^1 z_i + A{ij}^2 z_j + A{ij}^3 z_i z_j),$$ where η{ij} is learning ratio and z_i is firing rate of neuron i .
 We can search for the optimal parameter set of η, A^0, A^1, A^2 , and A^3 for each of the connections by an evolutionary algorithm.